 Education Students Get Hands-on Training

-When students in Bluefield College’s Teacher Education Program completed their studies and graduated this spring, they did so with more than just knowledge obtained from books or lectures.
+When students in Bluefield College’s Teacher Education Program completed their studies and graduated this past fall, they did so with more than just knowledge obtained from books and lectures.

 Thanks to a longstanding partnership with local secondary schools, BC’s future schoolteachers gained vital hands-on experience through a semester of student teaching mentored by current educators inside actual classroom settings.